Events

 Speaker

-Patrick Boucheron, Maria Eichhorn, Werner Gephart, Matthias Herdegen, Manuel Knoll, Gerd Krumeich, Birgit Mersmann, Angelika Nussberger, Tim Shaw, Diana Villegas, Barbara Vinken, Daria Vystavkina, Daniel Witte
+Werner Gephart, Matthias Herdegen, Manuel Knoll, Gerd Krumeich, Birgit Mersmann, Angelika Nussberger, Conrad Schetter, Tim Shaw, Daria Vystavkina, Daniel Witte --- Abschlussdiskussion: Mariacarla Gadebusch Bondio, Christine Krüger, Didem Ünüvar, Corvin Nagel --- Moderation: Raja Sakrani, Ryszard Bobrowicz, Christoph Horn, Christina Schröer

 Target groups